Uncovering Autoregressive LLM Knowledge of Thematic Fit in Event Representation

 \subsection{Datasets and Evaluation}

-\textbf{Training:} We used pre-trained LLMs (see sec. \S\ref{Models}) “off the shelf” without modification or additional training.
+\paragraph{Training set:} We used pre-trained LLMs (see Section \S\ref{Models}) “off the shelf” without modification.
 In an ideal world, we would be able to point the reader to the full pre-training data.
 We did not add psycholinguistic (or other) labeled data to the training set, nor did we fine-tune the LLMs.

 \paragraph{Test sets:} We used the following datasets to evaluate our methods.\footnote{These datasets are too small to be split to training, validation and test sets, as is common in machine learning.
 We follow here previous TFE literature.} Each of these test sets comprises a list of $\langle$predicate, argument, semantic role, score$\rangle$ tuples.
 For example, $\langle$eat, restaurant, \location, 0.9$\rangle$.
 The first two are the representative lemma form of the syntactic head of the predicate and argument (in some sentence), the semantic role is as listed below, and the score is the ground truth (human rating).
 These tuples are given to the LLMs as input, except for the score, which is used to evaluate the models' output (details below).

-\textbf{\citet{mcrae1998modeling}}, hereafter \textbf{'McRae',} contains $1,444$ predicate-argument-role-rating tuples, developed with the participation of 120 native English speakers undergraduate students at the University of Rochester.
+{\citet{mcrae1998modeling}}, hereafter \textbf{`McRae',} contains $1,444$ predicate-argument-role-rating tuples, developed with the participation of 120 native English speakers undergraduate students at the University of Rochester.
 Students were asked to rate the role typicality (thematic fit) of a predicate (verb) and the argument (noun) in sentence fragments on a Likert scale of 1 to 7.
 The public dataset does not contain the sentence fragments.
 The roles are PropBank’s \argZero\ and \argOne, which are roughly equivalent to \role{Agent} and \role{Patient}, respectively \citep{kingsbury2002treebank}.
-We removed eight duplicate records.
+We removed eight duplicates.

-\textbf{\citet{pado2006modelling}}, hereafter \textbf{'Pado'}, contains 414 tuples in the same form as \citet{mcrae1998modeling}; however, the role could also be \argtwo.
-To prevent bias in rating the same verb-noun with different roles, one hundred volunteer English native speakers judged these tuples in four separate randomly ordered lists.
+{\citet{pado2006modelling}}, hereafter \textbf{`Pado'}, contains 414 tuples in the same form as \citet{mcrae1998modeling}; however, the role could also be \argtwo.
+To prevent bias in rating the same verb-noun with different roles, one hundred native English speaker volunteers judged tuples in four randomly ordered lists.